ZanderBrown/Tiborcim/README.md

 ## Why the name?
 Write it backwards.

-### Seriousley
+### Seriously
-Imaginative i know.
-Other name's were considred but just didn't feel right
+Imaginative I know.
+Other name's were considered but just didn't feel right

 ### How do you say that?!
-Tib - or - kim is how i say it aloud.
+Tib - or - kim is how I say it aloud.